 Hi!
-I’m Julie Symons.
-Thanks for stopping by.
+I’m Julie Symons!

-I’ve been involved with dog sports for 25 years and began teaching in the late 1990s for a small local agility club.
+I’ve been involved with dog sports for over 30 years and began teaching in the late 1990s for a small local agility club.
 I’m the owner of Savvy Dog Sports and a faculty member at Fenzi Dog Sports Academy where I teach both Nosework and Obedience.
 I fell in love with dog sports out of my love of teaching and training my Belgian Tervuren Rival.
 She opened up my world to the wonderful world of dog sports and people who share my same passion.

 Starting with my mix breed Dreyfus in flyball, I went on to train and compete in conformation, agility, obedience, herding and tracking with Rival.
 She was my Novice A dog and together we became the first CH OTCH MACH Belgian Tervuren.
 All those letters mean we obtained our conformation, obedience and agility Championships!
 We competed and placed in many regional and national events, winning Ultimate Dog (High Combined in Utility and Agility) at the All Star tournament in 2002, along with being the repeat 60 weave pole champs!

 My next Belgian Tervuren Savvy is also a breed and agility champion.
 We earned our TDX (Tracking Dog Excellent) title in the fall of 2014, intensifying my love for scent sports!
 In the summer of 2016, we earned our UD (Obedience Utility Dog) title and in early 2020 we earned our Elite NW Champion!
 After learning about Nosework in 2012, it has been my focus to introduce others about this wonderful sport!
 Happy sweet 16 years to Miss Savvy!